V4Fire/Client/src/components/super/i-static-page/modules/theme/system-theme-extractor/README.md

 ```

 The `SystemThemeExtractor` interface specifies that the `getSystemTheme` method
-should return a promise-like object so that you can compute the system theme asynchronously.
+should return a promise object so that you can compute the system theme asynchronously.
 If synchronous computation is relevant in your case, you can use `SyncPromise`.

 See `components/super/i-static-page/modules/theme` for details